linpengcheng/PurefunctionPipelineDataflow/README.md

   - Product: Standardized data

   - Warehouse: data management, sending & receiving
-    - Notify thread production data by order (budget) or inventory level
+    - Notify thread production data by order (production plan) or inventory level
     - Send the data to the thread, if the thread does not exist, create a thread.
     - Fire-and-Forget: Forget after sending the data.

   - Workshop: Thread
     - Except for input / output data.
 It is isolated from the outside world, Forget after the data is sent to the warehouse.
-    - Passive production: Lean Production, JIT (Just In Time) Production, production by order (budget), pursuit of zero inventory and quick response.
+    - Passive production: Lean Production, JIT (Just In Time) Production, production by order (production plan), pursuit of zero inventory and quick response.
     - Active lazy production: When the data of the warehouse (cache) is lower than the minimum inventory level, the thread starts to produce data to fill the warehouse until the optimal inventory level is reached.